micromdm/scep/README.md

     `make build`
 The binaries will be compiled in the `build/` folder.

 # Example
-minimal example for both server and client
+Minimal example for both server and client.

 ```
 # create a new CA
 scepserver ca -init